gllewellyn19/interactive-renewable-energy/README.md

 * N- takes you to the next animation

 #### Game:
-* H- Pauses the game
+* H- Pauses/ unpauses the game.
+If the user tries to move their piece, the game will unpause.
 * R- Restarts the game
 * L- skips to the next level